 TABLE OF CONTENTS

-Now that you understand the cannabis plant, its needs, and phases of life, you are ready to set up your room so you can get growing soon.
+Are you ready to set up your room so you can get growing soon.
+Setting up your indoor grow room does not need to be difficult.
 There are many different places that people grow cannabis indoors, including;

 With the right planning your indoor grow room can be used to harvest buds 3 to 5 different times in a year, as compared to the 1 time it takes place in the wild outdoors.